MarkXA/MarkXA/README.md

 ### Hello!

-I'm Mark and I'm sort of a developer but also sort of a Cloud Solution Architect, sort of a Cloud Modernisation Consultant, sort of a DevOps Engineer, sort of a trainer and sort of a community person (Microsoft MVP).
+I'm Mark and I've done a lot of things in my time - sometimes a Cloud Solution Architect, sometimes a Cloud Modernisation Consultant, sometimes a DevOps Engineer, sometimes a trainer, sometimes a community person (Northern Ireland Developer Conference founder, Microsoft MVP alumnus), but always a developer.

-But if you're here you're probably after the dev stuff, in which case I do .NET (C# and F#), JS/TS (mostly React) and a bit of Python.